marcinbogdanowicz/MedDutiesRevisited/README.md

 This repo contains a microservice called `algorithm`, designed for creating monthly schedules of medical duties for 1 - 3 doctors per duty.
 The service is responsible for doctors' preferences validation and setting duties.
 It utilizes a **custom best-first search AI algorithm**.

+Service implements localization and is able to return user facing messages (preferences validation outcome) in Polish or English.

-**Tech stack**: Python 3.12, Flask, pydantic, Docker, docker compose
+**Tech stack**: Python 3.12, Flask, gunicorn, pydantic, Babel, Docker, docker compose

 ## Installation